Countly/countly-sdk-documentation/android/next.md

 </code></pre>
 <h3>Accessing Fetched Test Variants</h3>
 <p>
-  When test variants are fetched, they are saved to the memory.
-If the memory is erased, you must fetch the variants again.
+  When test variants are downloaded, they are saved to the memory.
+If the memory is erased, you must download the variants again.
 So a common flow is to use the fetched values right after fetching them.
-To access all fetched values, you can use:
+To access all fetched values, you can
+  use:
 </p>
 <pre><code class="java">Countly.sharedInstance().remoteConfig().testingGetAllVariants()</code></pre>
 <p>